DenisLewandowski/GitHub-Repositories-Fetcher/README.md

 - JDK17
 - Gradle
 - Docker
-- GitHub token
+- GitHub token (Optional)

 ### How to run
-First, you have to provide environment variable `GITHUB_TOKEN` with your generated GitHub token.
+First, you can provide environment variable `GITHUB_TOKEN` with your generated GitHub token.
 You can also provide it as default in the resources/application.yml file.
+It's not necessary though.

 To run the application locally you can run `run-local.sh` script.
 The scrip build the application using `Gradle` and then run `docker-compose` which contains 2 instances